For SMBs & Enterprise Companies

 If you’ve ever heard of VMWare before, the underpinning technology behind VPS Server hosting is very similar.
 Essentially, you can run multiple virtualized operating systems on a singular machine.
 For instance, you might have desktops that run on Windows 10, but you can also utilize and run different operating systems, such as Linux or Windows X, without needing to completely restart your computer.

 With a VPS Server, you benefit from the affordability factor that shared hosting is popular for, but you get more control and more power.
-Additionally, the company you have the VPS with will have more accessability to your account and allowed to help you if something goes majorly wrong.
+Additionally, the company you have the VPS with will have more accessibility to your account and allowed to help you if something goes majorly wrong.

 Here is a quick summary of the benefits of a Virtual Private Server: